The Meseta

 458.3 KM to Santiago

 Leaving Hornillos, the Camino continues on a simple, beautiful path.
 You’re now deep in the Meseta.
-After around five kilometers, keep an eye to the left.
-About 200 meters off the path is Arroyo San Bol—just one building in the middle of nowhere.
+After around five kilometres, keep an eye out to the left.
+About 200 meters off the path is Arroyo San Bol, just one building in the middle of nowhere.
 It’s used as an albergue and has around ten beds.
 They serve a fantastic communal meal around a big round table.

-Arroyo San Bol is away from everything, and it’s a perfect place for stargazing.
+Arroyo San Bol is away from everything and is a perfect place for stargazing.
 The Milky Way reveals itself in full glory here, with no light pollution at all.
-If you’re planning to stay, check the moon cycle—you want a night with no moon to get the full cosmic show.
+If you plan to stay, check the moon cycle; you want a night with a new moon to catch the whole cosmic show.

 Albergue de peregrinos de San Bol